 - You can add a pull to your push-up for some extra variation.
-First, you want to grab some dumbbells that you will be able to perform a one-point dumbbell row with (for me, I use 12 lb dumbbells).
-You want to push yourself up into the top, or plank, position of the push up, each hand on a dumbbell.
+First, you want to grab some dumbbells that you will be able to perform a one-point dumbbell row with (for me, I use 12 pound dumbbells).
+You want to push yourself up into the top – or plank – position of the push up with each hand on a dumbbell.
 Your feet will be on the ground.

 - Once in the plank position, you will row one arm at a time, straight back, with your elbow in tight to you, and then lower it.
 Then, row the other arm in, and lower it.
 Repeat 10 times for each arm, complete 2 sets.